quadrismegistus/sonnetproject/README.md

 # The Sonnet Project

-What's a sonnet to a machine by any other name anyway?
+What's a sonnet to a machine by any other name?

+Using [poesy](https://github.com/quadrismegistus/poesy) to collect poetic features about sonnets (rhyme, meter, line length), this micro-experiment asks: which textual features best predict whether 14 lines of verse is a sonnet?
+Word frequencies, or poetic features?
+Answer: the latter.

 ## Pipeline of experiment